Days Gone Trophy Guide and Road Map for PlayStation 4

 In either case, kill the enemies and then speak to the Survivor.

-I absolutely hated doing these because the Survivors have the worst dialogue.
+When making this Days Gone Trophy Guide, I absolutely hated doing these because the Survivors have the worst dialogue.
 They just gasp and breathe and stutter, without their faces actually expressing any emotion, and it’s just awkward and takes far too long.
 Sometimes so long that a group of Freakers have plenty of time to surround you so that when the conversation finally ends, you’ll be in a really bad situation.

 Either way, eventually you will have a choice of up to three nearby camps to send the survivor to, choose one based on the reward you will earn (I recommend Lost Lake camp or Diamond Lake camp if they are available choices).